Exempt, 0%, 5%, or 10% — Which Rate Applies to Your Business?

 Compliant Receipts Every Time

-Every receipt shows the classification breakdown required by the Department of Inland Revenue.
-Exempt, zero-rated, reduced-rate, and standard-rate lines are automatically separated.
+Every receipt shows the classification breakdown required by the Department of Inland Revenue (DIR).
+Exempt, zero-rated, reduced-rate, and standard-rate lines are separated from your configured categories.

 Rate Change Alerts